xone4/NexusAI-Cognitive-Lab/README.md

     *   **Style Modulation:** The user can now select a cognitive style ('Analytical', 'Creative', 'Balanced') which tunes the real-time monitor's thresholds and modifies system prompts to encourage that mode of thinking.

 ---
-### **Phase 9: Temporal Synchronization & Distributed Consciousness - ⚙️ In Progress**
+### **Phase 9: Temporal Synchronization & Distributed Consciousness - ✅ Complete**
-*   **Objective:** Evolve the sub-agent network from a simple delegation system into a coordinated, collective intelligence where entities can synchronize their internal clocks and temporarily fuse their cognitive processes.
+*   **Objective:** Evolve the sub-agent network from a simple delegation system into a coordinated, collective intelligence where entities can synchronize their internal clocks and compete or collaborate on tasks.
-*   **Current Progress:**
+*   **Completed Implementation:**
     *   **Individual Internal Time:** Implemented a "Cognitive Tick" counter for each replica, where the tempo varies with cognitive load, creating a subjective sense of time.
     *   **Temporal Coordinator:** A central service tracks the internal time of all replicas.
     *   **Synchronization Protocol:** A protocol allows the Coordinator to issue a "Global Tempo Pulse," enabling replicas to "entrain" their internal clocks for coordinated tasks.
-    *   **Problem Broadcasting & Bidding Network:** A foundational system allows replicas to broadcast problems to the network (`broadcastProblem`) and other active replicas to respond with simulated bids, demonstrating a basic competitive problem-solving dynamic.
-*   **Future Work:** Evolve the network into a fully autonomous and collaborative ecosystem where Sub-Agents intelligently generate their own plans for bids, and the Orchestrator autonomously selects the winning strategy.
+    *   **Autonomous Bidding Network:** The inter-replica network is now fully autonomous.
+When a problem is broadcast, active Sub-Agents analyze the task from the perspective of their unique purpose and personality.
+They autonomously generate a tailored action plan and a confidence score, submitting them as a competitive bid.
+The Orchestrator then selects the winning bid based on the highest confidence.

 ---
 ### **Phase 10: Advanced Sensory & Creative Synthesis - 💡 Planned**